relativityone/server-integrationpoints-integrationpoints/README.md

 1. Once you have the appropriate arguments, create an `ISyncJob` using the `SyncJobFactory.Create` method that's appropriate for your use case, and then invoke the job using `ISyncJob.ExecuteAsync`.
     - **NB**: There are also `RetryAsync` methods, but job retry is not yet supported.
     - You may provide an `IProgress<>` implementation to `ExecuteAsync` to get progress reporting; otherwise, Sync will not report any progress.
     - You may also provide a `CancellationToken` to `ExecuteAsync`, but cancellation is only partially supported.
-Namely, **Import API jobs are not yet cancellable**.
-This is expected to be supported in a future release.
+Namely, **individual Import API jobs are not yet cancellable**.
+Since Relativity Sync batches out several Import API jobs you may be able to partially cancel document transfer, but jobs that are in progress when cancellation occurs will complete before the job is fully cancelled.
+Import API job cancellation is expected to be supported in a future release.

 ## Repository